Berlin scraps plans for joint tank maintenance hub in Poland | Law-Order

 - Germany

-Berlin said on Wednesday it will repair modern Leopard 2 tanks damaged in the war in Ukraine in Germany, scrapping plans for a joint maintenance hub in Poland after arduous talks did not yield a result.

-"Leopard 2A5 and Leopard 2A6 tanks will be repaired in Germany and likely in Lithuania," a spokesperson for the defence ministry in Berlin said.
+Berlin on Wednesday scrapped plans for a joint tank maintenance hub in Poland after arduous talks failed, saying modern Leopard 2 tanks damaged in the Ukraine war will be repaired in Germany.
+"Leopard 2A5 and Leopard 2A6 tanks will be repaired in Germany and likely in Lithuania," said a German defence ministry spokesperson.

+Originally, Berlin and Warsaw had aimed to establish a joint maintenance hub in Poland to reduce the distance the tanks have to be shipped, but the talks dragged on for months amid accusations the prices demanded for the repairs in Poland were far higher than the usual rates.
+Berlin has supplied around 20 Leopard 2A6 tanks to Kyiv, while Poland delivered the older Leopard 2A4 tanks.

+During a visit to Poland on July 3, German Defence Minister Boris Pistorius had put pressure on those involved in the talks, saying they must conclude within 10 days so Berlin could decide "in what direction to plan".
+This was seen by some as a veiled threat that the hub could be established somewhere other than Poland.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)